Multiemployer Pension Plan Withdrawal: An In-Depth Examination

 Recording of a 90-minute CLE webinar with Q&A

 This CLE webinar will provide counsel to employers that contribute to multiemployer pension plans with an in-depth examination of several recent trends related to multiemployer plan withdrawal liability.
-The panel will outline recent developments in withdrawal liability litigation, tips for handling withdrawal liability issues in corporate transactions, and developments related to the assessment of withdrawal liability which resulted from the Multiemployer Pension Reform Act of 2014.
-We will also discuss two pool arrangements being implemented by several pension funds.
+The panel will outline trends in withdrawal liability litigation, tips for handling withdrawal liability issues in corporate transactions, and developments related to the assessment of withdrawal liability which resulted from the Multiemployer Pension Reform Act of 2014.

 - Overview of multiemployer pension plans

 - Developing litigation issues including the New York Times case and Segal Blend method